Maryland woman says she received death threats after Sri Lanka misidentified photo of her as a bombing suspect

 Sri Lankan authorities used a photograph of Majeed, a 2015 graduate of Towson High School, to identify Abdul Cader Fathima Qadiya, one of six suspects in the bombings that killed over 250 people.

 Both Majeed and Zainab Chaudry, CAIR’s Maryland outreach director, said they did not know how authorities found her picture.
 Majeed suspected that people in Sri Lanka knew about her prior work as as an activist and writer, and found her photo through those connections, but was not sure.
-The Sri Lanka Embassy in Washington could not immediately be reached for comment on how the government obtained the photo.
+The Embassy of Sri Lanka in Washington had said it was looking into the matter Thursday but could not be reached Friday for comment on how the government obtained the photo.

 “The pictures and posts falsely implicating me have compromised my family’s peace of mind and endangered our extended family’s lives,” Majeed said.
 “We appreciate that authorities have issued a correction, although we are concerned that the correction will not receive nearly as much traction as the error.”